rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/AddAwsIamUserBasedCloudAccountInput.md

   - List of AWS regions for the cloud account.
 - roleArn: System.String
   - AWS Role ARN with native protection policy on AWS cloud account.
 Role name must start with 'rubrik-polaris-'.
 Role ARN is required only while adding new AWS cloud account.
+- externalArtifactMap: list of ExternalArtifactss
+  - Key value pair for external artifacts associated with an AWS account.